frankhinek/Deep-Learning-Examples/README.md

 using TensorFlow.

 ## Notes:
+Unless otherwise noted, all code was only validated with:
-* Only tested under Python 3.5
+* Python 3.5
-* Only tested under TensorFlow 1.0.0
+* TensorFlow 1.0.0